jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 description: Our chat with one of the most respected duos in modern techno music.
 featuredImage: /img/pig&dan-press.jpg
 ---
-In conversation with the techno heavyweights before their return to the Burdekin on Saturday, discussing the
+_In conversation with the techno heavyweights before their return to the Burdekin on Saturday - discussing their fateful bond, collaborations and wisdom._

 **RR: Welcome back to **[**Sydney**](https://www.ravereviewz.net/Events-Location/Sydney)**!
 Did you cope ok with the long ass flight over to Australia?**